-Step up your game with our favorite Razer deals on Amazon in March
+Up your game and save money with these Amazon Razer deals

 Mouse pads are generally treated as an afterthought, but a good one can make a big difference when you’re gaming for extended periods of time.
 Not only does the Razer Firefly look great thanks to its built-in, customizable LEDs, it also features a micro-textured surface for increased comfort and mouse accuracy.
 The LEDs on the sides and bottom of the Firefly offer a wide array of customized lighting effects and can sync with your other Razer Chroma peripherals to create a brilliant desktop ambiance.

-Normally $60, the Razer Firefly mouse pad is now $50 on Amazon.
+The Razer Firefly mouse pad is now $46 on Amazon.
 This price is for both the soft and hard versions of the Firefly.

 Although designed with MMO players in mind, the Razer Naga will please gamers of all stripes who want extra inputs built right into their mouse.
 The older Naga was one of our favorite gaming mice and the current model is even better, with an upgraded and more precise 16,000 DPI sensor.
 Nineteen programmable buttons – including a 12-button thumb grid – give you plenty of inputs for a customized setup suitable for virtually any game, from arena-style shooters to MMOs and Mobas.
 Chroma LEDs offers a myriad of built-in lighting options, and the mouse connects with other Chroma-enabled devices for a desktop setup that reflects your unique style.

-Note: Update: Removed Expired offers and updated pricing.